mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

 Now that we've pulled up all this data, it's time to focus on `how` we're going to advise the marketing team on `converting` casual users into members.

-Based on what we've found here are `4` recommendations for how we should focus these ads:
+Based on what we've found, here are my `top` recommendations for how we should move forward:

 <br>